Troubleshooting the Atmos Agent

 Recommended Action: If you do not have administration rights to install the Atmos Agent, contact your IT organization for assistance.

 Atmos Agent Installed but Security Permissions Require Approval (macOS)

 On macOS platforms, some users might have administrative privileges to successfully install the Client but still need to set their security permissions to Allow the Atmos Agent.

-If this setting is not allowed, the Axis Client will run but will not be able to create the network interface.
+If this setting is not allowed, the Atmos Agent will run but will not be able to create the network interface.

 To allow the Atmos Agent in your security permissions in macOS: